 Ramadan, the season of blessings, is fast approaching its end.
 But don’t be sad as we still have a few more blessed days and a few more blessed nights, including the most blessed of them all, to collect the rewards, please Allah (SWT), and secure a place in Paradise.
 If you are worried that how to deal with kids while fasting and show real patience to them; then this article is for you.

-Being patient.
+Being Patient.
 How?

 They probably do, but should we just leave things where they are and do nothing about them?
-As parents we must understand that our children are our responsibility and a part of our duty towards them is to be patient with them.
+As parents, we must understand that our children are our responsibility and a part of our duty towards them is to be patient with them.

 Where should we begin, then?

 Communication is the key.
 Most of us underestimate the value of communication as the first step towards resolution.
 That’s where we should start.
 Talking to children frequently can help us understand what their needs are and how they feel about our attitude towards them.
 It should not make us feel inferior in any way.
 If the intention is right, the outcome is right.
-So with a sincere heart we should talk to our kids and let them know we care about them and we wish them well.
+So with a sincere heart, we should talk to our kids and let them know we care about them and we wish them well.
 Talking helps.
 It does.

 The right time to talk

 One of the greatest virtues Ramadan teaches us is the virtue of patience.
 While everyone needs loads of patience to excel in life, parents can’t do without it.
 That is one essential part of being a parent.
 It helps us connect with our children.
 It helps us understand them better.
-And what better occasion than Ramadan to show patience being parent.
+And what better occasion than Ramadan to show real patience being a parent.